Indian fishermen say U.S. boat fired without warning

 "Some of the small boats have been outfitted with a large warhead that could be used as a suicide explosive device.
 The Iranians have a large mine inventory."

-Amid Iranian threats to close the Strait of Hormuz, the U.S. military on Tuesday announced anti-mine exercises in September involving more than 20 countries.
-But the exercises would not take place in the Strait and the Pentagon denied they were aimed at sending a message to Iran.

-"This is not an exercise that's aimed to deliver a message to Iran.
-This is an exercise that's designed to, within this multinational forum, increase our capabilities and cooperation," Little said.

-(Additional reporting by Praveen Menon and Marcus George in Dubai; Ross Colvin in New Delhi; Phil Stewart and Andrew Quinn in Washington; Writing by Joseph Logan; Editing by Myra MacDonald and Xavier Briand)
+(Additional reporting by Praveen Menon and Marcus George in Dubai and Ross Colvin in New Delhi; Writing by Joseph Logan; Editing by Myra MacDonald and Peter Graff)